Elder Law, Estate Planning & Probate Keynote Speaker and Educator

 The Pressures of Family Caregiving

 For many family caregivers, a caregiver’s role is a 24/7, never-ending responsibility that interrupts days, evenings, and weekends.
-Having a career and a personal life becomes blurred by caregiving responsibilities that interrupt working caregivers on the job.
-As a caregiving and elder law speaker and educator, Wilson relates her professional experience being on call 24/7 to the challenges that caregivers face.
+Having a career and a personal life becomes blurred by caregiving responsibilities interrupting working caregivers on the job.
+As a caregiving and elder law speaker and educator, Wilson relates her professional experience being on call 24/7 to the ongoing challenges that caregivers face trying to balance personal and work lives.

 Multiple calls from elderly parents every day, calls made to doctor’s offices to manage medical care—there’s always more to do.
-Coordinating care for aging parents can quickly turn into a full-time job in addition to a full-time paying job.
-Frustrations exist with healthcare providers who don’t follow through.
+Coordinating care for aging parents can quickly become a full-time job and a full-time after-work non-paying job.

-Caregivers feel pressured to respond to the needs of parents promptly to avoid worsening situations.
-Many caregivers become hypervigilant, waiting for the next worrisome phone call or expecting to receive bad news.
+Caregivers feel pressured to respond to parents’ needs promptly to avoid worsening situations.
+Many become hypervigilant, waiting for the next worrisome phone call or expecting bad news.
 Family disagreements about who should provide care divide families.

-What Does Family Caregiving and Practicing Elder Law, Probate, and Estate Planning Law Have in Common?
+What Do Family Caregiving and Practicing Elder Law, Probate, and Estate Planning Law Have in Common?

 Attorneys in all areas of practice experience similar feelings as caregivers—that practicing law can take over their lives.
-Giving up life to practice law or care for elderly parents is a concern, especially for inexperienced caregivers and attorneys during the first 10-15 years of practice.
+Being a family caregiver is a life-consuming event.

-Like family caregivers, attorneys experience anxiety, stress, and substance abuse.
+Like family caregivers, attorneys experience anxiety and stress.
+Many turn to substances for relief.
 The emotional aspects of dealing with sick elderly parents or spouses benefit from Wilson’s experience as a speaker and educator.
 Many of these topics are discussed on podcast episodes of The Caring Generation.

-Building an elder law, probate, or estate planning practice poses time pressures for client meetings and projects to meet billable hour requirements.
-Not to mention that practicing law can be an adversarial profession, with trial attorneys—called litigators—representing clients to solve disputes related to guardianship, power of attorney, will contests, and related matters.
+Building an elder law, probate, or estate planning practice is time-consuming, especially with requirements to meet billable hours and source new clients.
+Practicing law can be an adversarial profession for attorneys who litigate matters related to guardianship, conservatorship, power of attorney, will contests, and similar matters.

 Prevention is a High Priority